mgoldenbe/search-framework/mainpage.md

 This particular configuration file (i.e. `projects/demo/grid.h`) was chosen because it does not define any additional command line options.

 ### Using the command line object {#s-singleton}
-The class \ref CommandLine::CommandLine is a singleton.
-To initialize the command line object, one must call the \ref CommandLine::CommandLine<>::instance function, forwarding to it the `argc` and `argv` arguments of `main`.
-Following the initialization, the command line object can be accessed by the user-provided facilities by calling the \ref CommandLine::CommandLine<>::instance function without arguments.
+The class \ref commandLine::CommandLine is a singleton.
+To initialize the command line object, one must call the \ref commandLine::CommandLine<>::instance function, forwarding to it the `argc` and `argv` arguments of `main`.
+Following the initialization, the command line object can be accessed by the user-provided facilities by calling the \ref commandLine::CommandLine<>::instance function without arguments.
 The \ref CMD macro is defined as a short-hand for this function.

 The command line object cannot be accessed from the *core facilities* by using the \ref CMD macro.
 This is because the classes implementing the user-provided additional command line options are only forward-declared, but not defined, by the time the compiler parses the core facilities.
 Hence, the core facilities that need access to the command-line object need to make this object available through template parameters.
 The file \ref instance.h provides a few examples of accessing the command line object from core facilities (look for the functions with the \ref CMD_TPARAM macro in the template parameters list).